syncfusion-content/winui-docs/winui/Cartesian-Charts/Line.md

 ---
 layout: post
-title: Line in WinUI Cartesian Chart control | Syncfusion
+title: Line Chart in WinUI Cartesian Chart control | Syncfusion
-description: Learn here all about Line, Step Line and Spline support in Syncfusion WinUI Cartesian Chart(SfCartesianChart) control and more.
+description: Learn here all about the line chart and its type in Syncfusion WinUI Cartesian Chart (SfCartesianChart) control.
 platform: WinUI
 control: SfCartesianChart
 documentation: ug
 ---

-# Line Chart in WinUI Cartesian Charts (SfCartesianChart)
+# Line Chart in WinUI Cartesian Chart (SfCartesianChart)

+## Line Chart

+Line chart is used to represent the data trends at equal intervals by connecting points on a plot with straight lines.
+To render a line chart, create an instance of [LineSeries](), and add it to the [Series]() collection property of [SfCartesianChart]().

-Line series join points on a plot by straight lines, showing data trends at equal intervals.
-The following code example explains how to create a simple [LineSeries]() using given data.
+The following code sample explains how to create a simple [LineSeries]().

 {% tabs %}